Skip to main content

 At a glance

-• Take one tablet just before bedtime with water, exactly as your doctor tells you.
+• Take one tablet just before bedtime with a drink of water.

-• Common side-effects can include headache, feeling restless, and disturbed sleep.
+• Common side-effects include headache, restlessness, and disturbed sleep.

 • Let your doctor know if your symptoms worsen or you need your reliever inhaler more often.